 \section{Discussion}

 Increasing the efficiency of deep learning is of key importance if we are to reduce the carbon footprint of AI.
-In this paper, we have shown that decorrelated backpropagation provides a viable path towards more efficient deep learning.
-Results show that, by replacing BP with DBP, we can achieve higher test accuracy using about half the number of training epochs.
-Results also show that both decorrelation ($\kappa=0$) and whitening ($\kappa=0.5$) provide similar performance gains, with whitening yielding slightly better results.
-This does not come at the expense of generalization performance, as shown in Fig.~\ref{fig:scatter}.
-We also demonstrated a substantial reduction in carbon emission when using DBP over BP when training deep neural networks.
-Global carbon emissions can therefore be substantially reduced when applying DBP at scale.
+In this paper, using four deep neural network architectures trained on the Imagenet dataset, we have shown that decorrelated backpropagation, which decorrelates the inputs to each network layer, provides a viable path towards more efficient deep learning.
+Results show that, by replacing BP with DBP, we achieve higher test accuracy using up to half the number of training epochs, resulting in reduced carbon emission.
+Results appear to be robust under both data augmentation and data downsampling.

-These results indicate that performance is maximized for some optimal value of $\kappa$ which most effectively balances the covariance and variance constraints.
-This optimal value is task-dependent.
-Appendix~\ref{appendix:kappaeffect} shows that training a medium-sized neural network on the CIFAR10 task yields similar performance gains but now the optimal performance is obtained for $\kappa=0$.

-It should be mentioned that network-wide decorrelation comes with a number of additional advantages, which we did not further explore here.
-As shown in~\citep{Ahmad2022}, decorrelated inputs allow for rapid linear approximation of non-linear functions, allowing for filter visualisation in deep networks with applications in explainable AI~\citep{Rudin2019,Ras2022}.
-It also allows for network compression at virtually no computational overhead, which may further decrease carbon consumption at inference time~\citep{Wange}.
-Intriguingly, input decorrelation and whitening have also been shown to be a feature of neural processing~\citep{Franke2017-vo,Bell1997-qz,Pitkow2012-wz, Segal2015-gq,Dodds2019-nq,Graham2006-qk,King2013-gz}.
-The work presented here suggests that decorrelation may be an important factor when considering synaptic plasticity mechanisms.
+The observed reduction in training time and associated carbon emission of DBP is the result of a complex interplay between having a closer alignment of the gradient with the natural gradient, yielding faster convergence per epoch, and the need to decorrelate inputs across network layers, which comes with additional overhead per epoch.
+This overhead stems from a number of factors which apply to all $1 \leq k \leq K$ network layers.
+First, the need to store the decorrelation matrices $\vb{R}_k$.
+Second, computing the gradient update \eqref{eq:decorrule} for each matrix $\vb{R}_k$ in parallel.
+Third, additional matrix multiplications $\vb{R}_k$ and $\vb{R}^\top_k$ during the forward and backward pass of the backpropagation algorithm.
+These factors contribute to increased memory and compute requirements though this is more than compensated for by the much faster convergence of DBP compared to BP.